19 Best National & State Parks in New York

 Insider's tip: Look out for the two huge gantries (an apparatus that helped to load and unload cargo ships in the early 1900s) set at the water's edge.
 These inspired the name of the park and hold the famous Long Island sign.

-Set in the Shawangunk Mountain Range, expect to gain spectacular vistas from atop the craggy cliffs.
+Expect to gain spectacular vistas from atop the craggy cliffs of this state park, set in the Shawangunk Mountain Range.
 If you're up for adventure (and have experience rock climbing), pack some climbing gear.

 With over 50 miles of trails to choose from, you can walk, hike, bike, or run your way through a spectacular array of terrain.